bbrtj/bbrtj/perl-contributing.md

 - Third, install any runtime dependencies: `dzil listdeps --missing | cpanm` (in the project root)
 - You should be ready to run and build the project

 _Side note: installing the built project does not require these steps.
-These are only required if you want to build from source._
+These are only required if you want to build from source.
+You can have a single perl with dzil setup and use it to build packages, and then you can test them with any other perl._

 Dist::Zilla documentation can be found [on its website](https://dzil.org/index.html).
 You usually should need just a couple commands:
 - `dzil build` builds the dist into a new subdirectory and packs it into `.tar.gz`